The Best Gut Healthy Foods and Easy to Digest Recipes

 This Buddha bowl combines lean protein from chicken with fiber-rich quinoa and hydrating cucumber for a gut healthy meal loaded with fresh and nutritious ingredients.

-• Heart Healthy Kale, White Bean and Tomato Salad
+• Heart Healthy Kale, Tomato & White Bean Salad

 Photo Credit: Baldwin Publishing Staff Photographer